TortoiseGit/TortoiseGit/doc/Aspell/Readme.txt

 This folder contains spellchecker dictionaries for Aspell.
 One for each language and a generic template file that is copied to each language.

-TortoiseSVN.tmpl.pws:
+TortoiseGit.tmpl.pws:
-  Generic dictionary of terms & Keywords used in the TortoiseSVN manual.
+  Generic dictionary of terms & Keywords used in the TortoiseGit manual.
   This file is language independent and is copied to each target language (named temp.pws), when the translation takes place.